openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 ==========================
 Administrators & Operators
 ==========================

+* Various improvements and bugfixes have been applied to `Tutor`_, the officialy-supported Open edX distribution and installation method.
+Notable features include an overhauled Tutor Plugin API and a new CLI for mounting repositories during development.
+You can see the full list by viewing `Tutor's changelog, starting at v13.0.1`_ (the first Tutor release after Maple) and reading upwards until v14.0.0 (the first Tutor release supporting Nutmeg).

+.. _Tutor's changelog, starting at v13.0.1: https://github.com/overhangio/tutor/blob/master/CHANGELOG.md#v1301-2021-12-20

 * An internal performance improvement called “learning sequences” has been opt-in for a few releases, but is now always-on for Nutmeg.
 If you have any courses that have not been re-published on Koa or later, run the :code:`simulate_publish` cms django command on your courses before upgrading, to populate the learning sequence data.